 'Well,' Freddie sighed dramatically, getting to his feet.
 'Time to spend the night with the endearing old Professor Archibald!
 I wonder what mind numbing form of torture he's got planned for me today.
 Maybe I'll be licking the seals to envelopes!
 Or kissing his polished dragonskin oxfords!'
-He rolled his eyes and hoisted his bag over his shoulder.

 'I should go too,' muttered Luke, pushing his food away and getting up.
 He turned to Ella, eyebrows raised.
 'You coming?'

 Luke, ironically, had been dragged into Longbottom's questionable plant duties with her.

 'Oh—yeah.'
 She shot me a look, something between disappointment and resignation (she'd been trying to subtly question me about why Dom was sitting at the Hufflepuff table and not with us and why we were so obviously avoiding each other, barely breathing through the suffocating weight of awkwardness in our dorm room), and swung her legs over the bench.
 'I'll see you at later?'

 She stressed the words, implication hanging heavy in the air: we're not finished.